2023 Cherokee Nation principal chief election

-The 2023 Cherokee Nation principal chief election will be held on June 3, 2023 concurrently with the 2023 Cherokee Nation tribal council elections, with a runoff on July 8 if necessary, to elect the Principal Chief of the Cherokee Nation.
-The election will be nonpartisan.
-Incumbent principal chief Chuck Hoskin Jr. is running for re-election to a second term in office with incumbent deputy chief Bryan Warner as his running mate.
+The 2023 Cherokee Nation principal chief election was held on June 3, 2023, concurrently with the 2023 Cherokee Nation tribal council elections and 2023 Cherokee Nation deputy chief election, to elect the Principal Chief of the Cherokee Nation.
+Incumbent principal chief Chuck Hoskin Jr. ran for re-election to a second term in office with incumbent deputy chief Bryan Warner as his running mate and was re-elected to a second term.